krishgon/Studify/README.md

 - **User-Friendly Blocking**: Clean, informative blocking page with navigation options
 - **Real-Time Status**: Popup interface showing extension status
 - **Intent Check**: Full‑screen prompt when opening YouTube asks whether you're studying or browsing and for how long (using preset durations).
 Browsing requires typing *"I am sure I am not procrastinating"* and temporarily disables filtering, while study sessions persist for the chosen time even across reloads.
+- **Channel Whitelist**: If a video is miscategorized, quickly whitelist its channel from the block screen and continue watching.

 ## 📁 File Structure